All about tables: creating accessible tables in MS Word, PowerPoint, PDF, and in Canvas

 See this inserting tables using the Rich Content Editor article to learn more about working with data tables in Canvas.

-Make should your data tables have a header row specified:
+Make sure your data tables have a header row specified:

 Each label on a column should be a true header cell TH instead of a regular cell TD.
-In WordPress you can tell that something is a header cell clicking in the cell while editing the post.
-Below the table if it says ‘TH’ in the tage tree it’s a header cell.
+In Canvas you can tell that something is a header cell by clicking in the cell while editing the post.
+Below the table if it says ‘TH’ in the tag tree it’s a header cell.
 For example, the tag tree at the bottom of the editor might say: ‘TABLE > THEAD > TR > TH’.
-This is just above where it says: “Word count”.
+This is in the lower left side of the editing window.
+If you know HTML you could also switch to the code view and check the first row’s cell tags.
+They should be TH tags rather than TD.

-Below is an example of a table created in the Canvas RCE where a a header row has been specified.
+Below is an example of a table created in the Canvas RCE where a header row has been specified.
+Notice the different styling of the first row.
 Screenshot of a table in Canvas that has had a header row specified.

 The RCE table editor doesn’t allow you to specify header cells.
 You have to use the accessibility checker in the RCE to do that.
 It will analyze the table you created and give you an opportunity to specify a header row.
 Here is a screen of specifying a header row with the accessibility checker.